hswuhao/php-mapreduce/README.md

 **Create the mapping function**

-This function transforms each item in the input into another item, more suitable to be processed in the `reduce` function.
+This function transforms each item in the input into another item, more suitable to be processed with the `reduce` function.

 ```
      Input #1     Input #2     Input #3     Input #4     Input #5     ...